Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Invariant Sets

 Our method of decomposing ReLU networks into their explicit PWA representations using RPM and checking the homeomorphism condition is, to the best of our knowledge, the first approach for determining the invertibility of an arbitrary ReLU network.
-We emphasize that it is not immediately obvious that ReLU networks can be homeomorphisms because, as the authors of \cite{topology} note, the ReLU activation itself is not homeomorphic and layer weight matrices often map between spaces of different dimension.
-But even though the equation of a ReLU network may not look homeomorphic, the underlying PWA function may still be homeomorphic.

-Somewhat surpisingly, we find the homeomorphic property holds for many of the learned dynamical systems used in Section \ref{Sec:Examples} without special modifications to the training procedure.
-Because of this, we think investigation into learning homeomorphic neural networks is a promising direction for future research.
-Finally, we are not aware of any other work that checks and uses the homeomorphism conditions to accelerate PWA backward reachability, but we have found that utilizing this information can result in significant speedups, as discussed in Section \ref{sec:vanderpol}.
+This procedure for checking invertibility may find use beyond the problems studied in this paper, like in training normalizing flow models~\cite{papamakarios2021normalizing}.